My rating: 5 of 5 stars

 Note that Morrison seems to scare even herself here: she retracts the major heresy of this passage’s fifth sentence—in which the Devil is literally part and parcel of God, as much as Christ and the Holy Spirit—to commit the smaller heresy of saying that the Devil is God’s brother at the end of the paragraph.

-The novel’s epilogue is set in 1965, a year presented as regressive rather than progressive, a year in which black people lose themselves in idiotic materialism as American culture at large opts for a bright and grandiose technocracy that kills the specificity and also the communal character of experience:
+The novel’s epilogue is set in 1965, a year presented as regressive rather than progressive, a year in which Morrison portrays black people as losing themselves in idiotic materialism as American culture at large opts for a bright and grandiose technocracy that kills the specificity and communal character of experience:

 Things were so much better in 1965.
 Or so it seemed. […] The young ones kept talking about the community, but they left the hills to the poor, the old, the stubborn—and the rich white folks.
 Maybe it hadn’t been a community, but it had been a place.
 Now there weren’t any places left, just separate houses with separate televisions and separate telephones and less and less dropping by.